Rurusetto/rurusetto/README.md

 ## License

+Icon and new color scheme is designed by @IKeepItNoodles

 The code in this repository is licensed under the MIT license.
 Please see [the license file](LICENSE) for more information.

 **TL;DR** you can do whatever you want as long as you include the original copyright and license notice in any copy of the software/source.